Curved origami and tangent developables

 On the left, a folded Vesica Piscis with its lines of ruling.
 On the right, an unfolded Vesica Piscis with the same lines of ruling unfolded.

 To visualize the lines of ruling, we can tape physical sticks to the origami model along the lines of ruling.
 Here, I unfolded the Vesica Piscis, and extended the ruling lines from the outside circle to their common meeting point at the center.
-When folded, the ruling lines still extend past the bounds of the curved origami.
-The lines of ruling for each half still all meet at one half in the folded Vesica Piscis.
+When folded, the ruling lines extend past the bounds of the curved origami.
+The lines of ruling for each half of the Vesica Piscis meet at a point in spice.
 This shows that the top and bottom of the folded vesica piscis are pieces of cones.

 vesica piscis template, with ruling lines extended to the center using toothpicks